 Saving for retirement is important, but do you know what different retirement plans are out there?
 Three common retirement plans are traditional IRAs, Roth IRAs, and 401(k)s.
 For recent graduates just starting their careers, it can be hard to know exactly which retirement plan is the best one for their own situation.
+Our credit counseling advice is to take the time to understand what these plans are.
 Here is a quick breakdown of each one.

 Three Different Retirement Plans